tc39/proposal-temporal/docs/timezone.md

 For example, values like `+100` will be understood to mean `+01:00`, and capitalization will be corrected.
 If no time zone can be determined from `timeZoneIdentifier`, then a `RangeError` is thrown.

+Use this constructor directly if you have a string that is known to be a correct time zone identifier.
+If you have an ISO 8601 date-time string, `Temporal.TimeZone.from()` is probably more convenient.

 Example usage:
 ```javascript
 tz = new Temporal.TimeZone('UTC');